providing animal chiropractic and consultation services with integrity in colorado

 • Aggressive or untrained animals putting handlers or the Doctor at risk.
 Please talk with Dr. Bacon about any possible behavioral concerns prior to your appointment.
 Dogs should not have a history of impulsive biting when handled, and should be up-to-date on Rabies vaccination.
 Some dogs with protection jobs or working dog roles would greatly benefit from adjustments, and Dr. Bacon is willing to work with trained handlers to work on these animals; please bring your working animal muzzle with you since it will be the most familiar to your dog.
 Adult horses should be halter broke and have the ability to stand.
 Dr. Bacon will work on horses in stocks if there are safety concerns if there are any available.
 Horses that have a history of standing poorly for the farrier may or may not be good candidate for chiropractic, so talking with Dr. Bacon about these cases before your appointment time is important.

-Are there age restrictions or recommendations for chiropractic?
+Are there age restrictions or recommendations for chiropractic or acupuncture?

 This website uses cookies.